samualon/digital-garden/content/School/Organising for entrepreneurship/(AAA) - Course overview Organizing for entrepreneurship.md

 - Be able to adapt business models to your environment
 ## Starting point of ventures
-![[Starring point of entrepreneurial ventures.png]] The starting point for an opportunity originate either come from a [[Market pull]] or a [[Technological push]] or a combination of both.
+![[Starring point of entrepreneurial ventures.png]] The starting point for an opportunity either come from a [[Market pull]] or a [[Technological push]] or a combination of both.
 These two sorts of opportunities require different business models and different amounts of financial resources.

 ![[Different opportunities and different profiles.png]]
 ## Business model